 Banners are awarded to various Livestock Show winners to designate quality of the work put into raising/showing each animal.
-The 4-H Council will therefore, sponsor the Grand Champion and Reserve Grand Champion Banner for Poultry, Rabbit, Dairy, Beef, Sheep, Swine, and Goats.
-If a committee would like to purchase more banners for their Livestock division, it will be up to them to raise the money and have it ready by March 31st.
+The 4-H Council will therefore, sponsor the Grand Champion and Reserve Grand Champion Banner for Poultry, Rabbit, Dairy, Beef, Sheep, Swine, and Goats. \\For 2024, Livestock Committees will be responsible for selecting and obtaining the banners and awards that are given to 4-Hers, after notifying the council of their award selection.\\